F-U-Njoku/travel_itinerary_builder/README.md

 Feedback is collected from each user via a thumbs-up and down button.
 This is stored and monitored in a Plotly dashboard displayed using Streamlit, and below is a video demonstrating this.

 [![IMonitoring](https://img.youtube.com/vi/SWm8kX58fZg/0.jpg)](https://youtu.be/SWm8kX58fZg)

+# Remarks
+This project can be extended to more cities and will be my next step.
+Also, trying other LLMs besides ChatGPT will be an exciting experiment.

+# Acknowledgement
+I thank the Datatalks club for putting such a practical course together for free and giving me the first dive into Large Language Models.
+Thanks to Alexey and the entire team.